JakeRoggenbuck/fyorth/README.md

 end
 ```

+### Other Observations

+I'm noticing that I am having a hard time writing complicated functions.
+I'm fine with functions in something like Rust or Python, where they might have 10 or 20 lines.
+But I'm finding it very hard to do something similar in elixir because I do not like nested code, and to make something more complex, you need to next it, instead of having it procedural.
+This makes me naturally separate logic into its own function instead of nesting more than twice or three times.
+I guess here I should try the pipe operator more?

 ## Name Origin

 I called it "Forth" with an added letter "y" to get "Fyorth".
 Perhaps I will retroactively make a reason for why I added a "y" to the name.